openmls/openmls/book/src/user_manual/create_key_package.md

 Clients need to choose a few parameters to create a `KeyPackageBundle`:

-- `ciphersuites: &[CiphersuiteName]`: A list of cipher suites supported by the client.
+- `ciphersuites: &[CiphersuiteName]`: A list of ciphersuites supported by the client.
 - `extensions: Vec<Extensions>`: A list of supported extensions.

 Clients must specify at least one cipher suite and not advertise ciphersuites they do not support.